pts/tinyveracrypt/README.txt

 Q12.
 Can tinyveracrypt create encrypted volumes with a plaintext FAT filesystem in front of the encrypted volume?
 """"""""""""""""""""""""""""""""""""""""""""
 Yes, with FAT12 and FAT16 filesystems.
-(FAT32 and NTFS are not supported.)
+(FAT32 and NTFS can't be supported, see below why.)

 If you already have a (plaintext) FAT12 or FAT16 filesystem at the beginning of the raw device, run